geekyclarkey/homeassistant/hass_projects/greenhouse_module/README.md

 ESPHome devices are generally automatically found by Homeassistant and all you need to do is click the notification and add the device to your home automation server.
 You can then find the entities from the `Intergrations` section of your Homeassistant.

-We have a template sensor here to show the soil state according to the percentage value of the soils sensor.
+We used a template sensor here to show the soil state according to the percentage value of the soils sensor.
 You may need to change the values to better suit your setup.
-Add the following the sensor section of your configoration.yaml
+Add the following the sensor section of your configoration.yaml adapt the entity id if you used something else.
 ```
 - platform: template
   sensors: